castanaro/quickscripts/README.md

 ./livehosts.sh [targets file]

+Please name the target input file as "targets" which includes scope.

+### SCAN.SH

+./scan.sh [targets file]

-Please name the target input file as "targets"
+Please name the target input file as "targets" which includes scope.
+Similar to livehosts.sh, scan.sh identifies live hosts on the network and then attempts an nmap scan for specified ports on those hosts.

 ### SMBLOOP

 This command takes a username and password from a list and enumerates the shares (provided within another list) they can access on a supplied domain.